 What Is the Alberta Immigrant Nominee Program

-The Alberta PNP or AINP lets the province hire skilled workers who have the right work experience and training needed to fill jobs in Alberta.
+The Alberta PNP or AINP lets the province hire skilled workers who have the right work experience and training needed to fill in-demand jobs in Alberta.

-Those who successfully apply for the program can get permanent residence, when they receive a Provincial Nomination (PN) from the province.
+Those who successfully apply for the program can get permanent residence when they receive a Provincial Nomination (PN) from the province.

 All Provincial Nominees must meet the following requirements like:

 |Security checks; and|